influxdata/telegraf/README.md

 ### From Source:

 Telegraf manages dependencies via `godep`, which gets installed via the Makefile if you don't have it already.
-You also must build with golang version 1.4+
+You also must build with golang version 1.4+.

 1. [Install Go](https://golang.org/doc/install)
 2. [Setup your GOPATH](https://golang.org/doc/code.html#GOPATH)
-3. run `go get github.com/influxdb/telegraf`
+3. Run `go get github.com/influxdb/telegraf`
-4. `cd $GOPATH/src/github.com/influxdb/telegraf`
+4. Run `cd $GOPATH/src/github.com/influxdb/telegraf`
-5. run `make`
+5. Run `make`

 ### How to use it:

-* Run `telegraf -sample-config > telegraf.conf` to create an initial configuration
+* Run `telegraf -sample-config > telegraf.conf` to create an initial configuration.
-* Or run `telegraf -sample-config -filter cpu:mem -outputfilter influxdb > telegraf.conf`
+* Or run `telegraf -sample-config -filter cpu:mem -outputfilter influxdb > telegraf.conf`.
-to create a config file with only CPU and memory plugins defined, and InfluxDB output defined
+to create a config file with only CPU and memory plugins defined, and InfluxDB output defined.
-* Edit the configuration to match your needs
+* Edit the configuration to match your needs.
-* Run `telegraf -config telegraf.conf -test` to output one full measurement sample to STDOUT
+* Run `telegraf -config telegraf.conf -test` to output one full measurement sample to STDOUT.
 * Run `telegraf -config telegraf.conf` to gather and send metrics to configured outputs.
-* Run `telegraf -config telegraf.conf -filter system:swap`
+* Run `telegraf -config telegraf.conf -filter system:swap`.
 to run telegraf with only the system & swap plugins defined in the config.

 ## Telegraf Options